-Swift jobs are something we’re all interested in if you’re reading my articles more often.
+Swift jobs are something we’re all interested in.
 Companies are hiring remotely more than ever since everybody is working from home either way and the request for new iOS and macOS apps keeps on growing.

 As a Swift engineer, it’s tempting to jump on a recruiter’s message telling you about a new job position offering a great salary, combined with equity and bonuses.
 But how do you know that it’s the right time for a move?
 How can you make sure that you’re not making the wrong decision?

 Well, let’s start with the fact that you can never know for sure whether it’s the right moment for you.
-It’s always the question of whether it works out, but I can at least share my experiences and tips to make that decision a little bit easier.
+There’s always a question of whether it will work out, but I can at least share my experiences and tips to make that decision a little bit easier.

 Looking for a job no matter what?
 Check out swiftleejobs.com and find your next Swift job position!